akhilayyagari/RTL/README.md

 stimulus files.
 2. The hardware emulation flow should not be used for functional verification because it does not accurately represent the range of possible protocol signalling conditions that real AXI traffic in hardware may incur.
 Hardware emulation should be used to test the host code software integration or to view the interaction between multiple kernels.
 ## 4.1
-If you expand the simulation sources in the sources tab, you will see the AXI VIP module as sdx_kernel_wizard_0_exdes_tb_basic.
+If you expand the simulation sources in the sources tab, you will see the AXI VIP module as **sdx_kernel_wizard_0_exdes_tb_basic**.
 The testbench should be changed depending upon the user specifications.
-This example needs initial data to be set in a memory so a slave memory model is used in the testbench, by using backdoor memory write it is filled with initial data.
-Now, the design and testbench are ready for simulation (increase the simulation time, default set to 1us).
+Xilinx has .The repository contains a testbench file with the name sdx_kernel_wizard_0_exdes_tb_basic.
+Copy the contents of the file and paste in the actual file.

+Click on the run simulation button in the flow navigator(Change the simualtion time to 1000ms, by default it will be set to 1us).
+The testbench has a scoreboard logic, it uses backdoor memory read API calls and verifies with the golden data.

 # 5. Referneces
 1. https://www.xilinx.com/support/documentation/ip_documentation/axi_vip/v1_0/pg267-axi-vip.pdf